AIAtrium/mcp-assistant/README.md

 TLDR: Place the `gcp-oauth.keys.json` file into the root of **Gmail MCP Server** project OR run `mkdir -p ~/.gmail-mcp && mv gcp-oauth.keys.json ~/.gmail-mcp/`.
 Run `npm run auth` from the root of **Gmail-MCP-Server** to enable OAuth
 5. Follow the instructions at https://github.com/makenotion/notion-mcp-server to set up Notion access
 6. Get an [Exa API key here](https://dashboard.exa.ai/api-keys).
-7. WhatsApp suppor - Follow the instructions at https://github.com/lharries/whatsapp-mcp to clone and install.
+7. WhatsApp support - Follow the instructions at https://github.com/lharries/whatsapp-mcp to clone and install.
 This will require you to authenticate to Whatsapp at least once via QR code **in the terminal**
     1. This requires a specific version of `golang`.
 If you have already installed go (i.e. with homebrew) and don't want to override it for fear of breaking some system dependcies, download `gvm` then use it to download the required version.
 You may need to configure your `$PATH` to account for different go versions via gvm
     2. This repo only has instructions to run via Claude Desktop but you can use the `uv` package manager to create a `.venv` inside the `whatsapp-mcp-server` directory and install the dependencies.
 These are different than the dependencies for this project.
 The `host` in this project will automatically activate the venv for you when you run this project
     3. You will need to regularly run the `main.go` script to sync the latest messages into the sqlite DB.
+8. Outlook - you need to follow the instructions in the [README](https://github.com/AIAtrium/outlook-mcp) to set up the Azure app with the correct scopes.
+This is our fork of an [open source MCP server](https://github.com/ryaker/outlook-mcp), which we altered to prevent having the same tool names as the gmail MCP server and to make sure that the Azure token is refreshed automatically
+Once that is done, do the following
+    1. run `npm start` in a terminal
+    2. open another terminal and run `npm run auth-server`
+    3. visit [http://localhost:3333/auth](http://localhost:3333/auth) to authenticate.
+This will create a `.outlook-mcp-tokens.json` file in your `$HOME` directory.
+Do NOT go to http://localhost:3333/auth/callback, it will error
+    *Note* you may have to reauthenticate
-8. (Optional) You may want to comment out code in the above repos that expose tools such as ones that enable delete of emails or notion pages
+9. (Optional) You may want to comment out code in the above repos that expose tools such as ones that enable delete of emails or notion pages.
+You may also want to grant less privileges (scopes) in Google Cloud and Azure
-9. Set the following enviroment variables in an `.env` file in the project root:
+10. Set the following enviroment variables in an `.env` file in the project root:
 ```
 ANTHROPIC_API_KEY=
 GCAL_MCP_SERVER_PATH=/path/to/google-calendar-mcp/build/index.js